brand-d/iccm-feedbackexplanation/README.md

 ### References

-Brand, D., Riesterer, N., & Ragni, M. (in press).
+Brand, D., Riesterer, N., & Ragni, M. (2021).
 Model-Based Explanation of Feedback Effects in Syllogistic Reasoning.
 In Proceedings of the 19th International Conference on Cognitive Modeling.

 Dames, H., Schiebel, C., & Ragni, M. (2020).
 The role of feedback and post-error adaptations in reasoning.
 In S. Denison, M. Mack, Y. Xu, & B. C. Armstrong (Eds.), Proceedings of the 42nd annual conference of the cognitive science society (pp. 3275–3281).
 Cognitive Science Society.